Rockman-Blue/SANS-SEC504-CTF/5-songs.issplaylist.com/songs.issplaylist.com-Writeup.md

 * Answer - 10.0.17763.3287

 From the previous challenges, I know the following information:
-* The songs.issplaylist.com target is vulnerable to command injection attacks at the status page.
+* The songs.issplaylist.com target is vulnerable to an attack at the status page.
 * The songs.issplaylist.com target is a Windows sserver system.

 Windows has many built-in utilities for system information enumeration.
-One of them is the ver tool, which I used in a command injection attack to get the version of Windows server.
+One of them is the ver tool, which I used in an attack to get the version of Windows server.
 I entered the below command into the input field:
 * 128 && ver

 This returned the version number.